BrunoDelb/alibabacloudguide/vpc.md

 When creating a network ACL, an inbound rule (with `Source CIDR block`) and an outbound rule (with `Destination CIDR block`) are created by default:
 -   `Priority`: `1`
 -   `Protocol:` `all`
 -   `Source CIDR block/Destination CIDR block:` `0.0.0.0/0`
 -   `Destination port range:` `-1/-1`
 -   `Action:` `Allow`
 -   `Type:` `Custom`

-Let\'s look at the difference between the network ACLs of vSwitches and the security groups of ECS instances.
+Let's look at the difference between the network ACLs of vSwitches and the security groups of ECS instances.

 Network ACLs are called stateless because the returned traffic must be